vinckr/site/content/index.md

 </br>

-I'm an Ory contributor and help lead our open-source communities, focusing on documentation, support, and developer content.
+I'm an Ory contributor and help lead our open-source communities, focusing on documentation, education, and good developer content.
-My passions include, but are not limited to frontend development, generative art, electronic music, liminal spaces and communities.

 </br>